Epic Games Confirms Free Games Program Will Continue on PC, Mobile Through 2025

 by Greg Martin

-Epic Games announced today that its popular Free Games Program will continue through 2025 for PC and mobile users, reaffirming its commitment to delivering value to players.
+Epic Games has confirmed that its popular Free Games Program will continue through 2025 for PC and mobile users.
 The news accompanied the release of its 2024 year-end stats, showcasing significant growth for the Epic Games Store despite mixed third-party revenue trends.

 In 2024, the platform reached a total of 295 million PC users, marking a year-over-year increase of 25 million.
 Cross-platform accounts surged to 898 million, up by 94 million, largely due to mobile expansion, which included a global Android launch and the availability of iOS in the EU.